erlang/otp/system/doc/reference_manual/expressions.md

     [].
 ```

-This causes a warning for an unused variable, `Elem`, if the code is compiled
+This causes a warning for an unused variable, `Elem`.
+To avoid the warning,
-with the flag `warn_unused_vars` set.
-Instead, the code can be rewritten to:
+the code can be rewritten to:

 ```
 member(_Elem, []) ->
     [].
 ```

-Notice that since variables starting with an underscore are not anonymous, this
+Notice that since variables starting with an underscore are not anonymous, the
-matches:
+following example matches:

 ```
 {_,_} = {1,2}
 ```

-But this fails:
+But this example fails:

 ```
 {_N,_N} = {1,2}